Search for Precessing Binary Black Holes in Advanced LIGO's Third Observing Run using Harmonic Decomposition: Introduction

 The detection and precise characterization of precessing binaries have significant implications for several domains.
 From an astrophysical perspective, clear measurement of precession can offer insights into the formation environments of compact binaries \cite{KAGRA:2021duu, LIGOScientific:2025pvj}.
 Observational evidence of spin-induced precession is a more likely signature of a dynamical formation over an isolated channel, and may help estimate the relative rates of the various formation channels.
 For cosmology using GWs, precession can help break the inclination-distance degeneracy \cite{Raymond:2008im}, resulting in better estimates of the redshifts for these sources, which in turn can give better estimates of the Hubble constant via Dark vs. Bright siren cosmological methods \cite{Yun:2023ygz}.
 Furthermore, precessing binaries can provide cleaner tests of general relativity in the strong-field regime by breaking mode degeneracies and enhancing the spectral sensitivity of ringdown tests to deviations from the Kerr metric \cite{Zhu:2023fnf}.
 Precessing signals can also provide tests of the large-scale symmetries of the Universe \cite{CalderonBustillo:2024akj}.

 As of the latest release, the Gravitational-Wave Transient Catalog 4 (GWTC-4) \cite{LIGOScientific:2025slb} contains nearly two hundred well-characterized binary mergers detected by the Advanced LIGO \cite{LIGOScientific:2014pky} and Advanced Virgo \cite{VIRGO:2014yos} detectors.
 The majority of these events are consistent with aligned-spin systems \cite{LIGOScientific:2025pvj}.
 A population-level analysis comparing observations from the catalogs GWTC-3 \cite{KAGRA:2021vkt} to GWTC-4 reveals an increasing preference for systems with $\chi_P > 0$ (see Figure 8 of \cite{LIGOScientific:2025pvj}), where $\chi_P$ is the effective precession parameter introduced in \cite{Schmidt:2014iyl}.
 A few events show potential evidence for orbital precession, with GW200129\_065458 to be the strongest so far: the event has been measured to have a precessing frequency (the rate at which the orbital plane rotates) of at least 1 Hz when the signal enters the LIGO sensitive band \cite{Hannam:2021pit}.
-The scarcity of confidently identified precessing signals may point to astrophysical reality \cite{Hoy:2024wkc} or reflect the limitations of current detection pipelines, which are predominantly optimized for aligned-spin binaries.
+The scarcity of confidently identified precessing signals may point to intrinsic rarity of the precessing binary population \cite{Hoy:2024wkc} or reflect the limitations of current detection pipelines which omit spin-precession effects.